 Crucial “C” Quality #5 – Conscientious & Trustworthy Nature

 Last, but not least, when interviewing a potential Property Manager, you want to see if they are willing to go beyond what is expected.
-Can you trust them to make wise decisions upon your behalf?
-Do they think ahead and plan for solutions to potential issues that could come up?
-Do they react quickly in emergency situations with actions that demonstrate their care for your investment and the well-being of the tenants?
+You need to trust the property manager you choose to make decisions on your behalf.
+They need to be able to plan and think ahead, react quickly in emergency situations, and demonstrate care for your investment and the well-being of the tenants.
 This doesn’t mean that they perform all sorts of services for free, but it does mean that you can count on them when they are most needed.
 Ask the following questions and see how your potential PM responds.

 - Do you recommend any work be done to make the unit rent-ready?
 (Are they paying attention to any hazards needing to be remedied before a tenant can safely move in?)

-- Do you inform tenants how they can be safer in their home?
+- Do you inform tenants how they can be safer in their homes?
 (Keeping tenants safer keeps your investment safer too!)